elfiyang16/profile-my-zone/README.md

 The project is deployed to AWS and distributed through Cloudfront to get best user experience.

 Terraform is used and a local TF backend is maintained.

+Upon pushing to Github, a CI/CD pipeline will run as described in `/.github/workflows/aws.yml` using the credentials from the cloud to pull the latest content from Contentful, build the static asset, deploy to S3 and invalidate cloudfront.